IBM/universal-connectors/README.md

 ## How it works

-The Univer***REMOVED***l Connector under-the-hood is a Logstash pipeline comprising of a series of three plug-ins:
+Under the hood, the univer***REMOVED***l connector is a Logstash pipeline comprised of a series of three plug-ins:

 1. Input plug-in.
 This plug-in ingests events.
 Depending on the type of plug-in, there are settings to either pull events from APIs or receive a push of events.